RallyCommunity/EstimationBoardRemixed/README.md

 # Estimation Board Remixed

-This remixed version of the classic Estimation Board provides enhanced filtering capabilities and improved support for large story datasets.
+This remixed version of the classic Estimation Board provides enhanced filtering capabilities and improved usability support for large collections of stories.

 Features include: